Library Award for Research in STEM/Health Sciences

 To be eligible for this award, applicants must:

-Be a current Valparaiso University undergraduate (in any class
+- Be a current Valparaiso University undergraduate (in any class or discipline).

 Individuals may write about a solo research project or a group research project in which, as a member of the group, they took an active role.
 Eligible projects include papers, slides, poster image, or any research project that resulted in a presentation.